This guide will show you how to buy a domain and and link it to a Digital Ocean VM.

 1.8 Congratulations you have just ordered a domain and SSL certificate.

 This will give you a nice UI to manager your unmanaged server.

-2.1 Upgrade from the free account to the “Micro $9.00 / monthly” at https://c9.io/account/billing (this will allow you to use the c9.io IDE to connect to as many ubuntu VM’s as you wish).
+2.1 Upgrade from the free account to the “Micro $9.00 / monthly” at https://c9.io/account/billing (this will allow you to use the c9.io IDE to connect to as many Ubuntu VM’s as you wish).

 3. Buy the hosting (droplet) from digital ocean

-Note: If you are adding an additional server (droplet) to an digital ocean account and you want the droplets to talk to each other make sure your existing servers have a private network setup.
+Note: If you are adding an additional server (droplet) to a digital ocean account and you want the droplets to talk to each other make sure your existing servers have a private network setup.

 3.2 Click Create Droplet